hasher-rehsah/Warden/README.md

 * written in python 3
 * first itteration so push bugs to me
 * public
-* know bug is that when letters are answered the program doesnt tell you that you cant entet them.
+* know bug is that when letters are answered the program doesnt tell you that you cant enter them.
 # running program
 ```
 python3 (path to program)